 Hernia mesh victims are suing the companies that made the mesh for damages.
 The lawsuit asserts that the mesh was defective and badly manufactured.
 In the complaints, it is alleged that manufacturers have hidden the risks of using the product.

 Bard’s polypropylene hernia mesh, Ethicon’s Physiomesh, and Atrium’s C-QUR are the three most often used hernia mesh brands.
-A Multidistrict lawsuit has been filed against each of them (MDLs).
+A Multidistrict lawsuit has been filed against each of them due to server complications after their hernia mesh surgery.
 Multiple comparable lawsuits are consolidated into a single MDL for the sake of the economy.
-For the Kugel patch, Bard Davol faced more than 3,000 lawsuits in MDL.
-The MDL ended in 2017 following a $184 million settlement of 2,600 cases following a trial defeat.

 Complete a Free Application form now